gideongrinberg/plane-project/JOURNAL.md

 Link to [the current design document](https://github.com/gideongrinberg/plane-project/blob/main/design/design.md).

 Time spent: 4hr (roughly 1 hour on researching and 3 hours tweaking the ASB design)

+## July 26 &mdash; Continued Design Work

+I found an issue in the design of the tail that would have introduced instability and cause the aircraft to pitch uncontrollably up in flight.
+By changing the dimensions of the tail, I was able to ensure that the aircraft will be more stable in flight.
+In particular, it should be stable in cruise, although it is still unstable around very low angles of attack, so I will need to be careful while landing it.

+Time spent: 0.75hr